mfreeman451/serviceradar/docs/docs/intro.md

 3. **Core Service** - Receives reports from pollers, provides API, and sends alerts
 4. **Web UI** - Provides a modern dashboard interface with Nginx as a reverse proxy

-For a detailed explanation of the architecture, see the [Architecture](./architecture.md) page.
+For a detailed explanation of the architecture, please see the [Architecture](./architecture.md) page.